meilisearch/meilisearch-digitalocean/scripts/README.md

 ### 13. Set API KEY and SSL (HTTPS)

-Meilisearch is running out of the box.
-It means that you haven't set an API KEY (anyone can read/write from your MeiliSearch) and you can't use HTTPS.
+Meilisearch is running unconfigured.
+It means that you haven't set up an API KEY (anyone can read/write from your MeiliSearch) and you can't use HTTPS.
 But no worries, the configuration process is automated and very simple.
 Just connect via SSH to your new MeiliSearch Droplet and answer a few questions:

 ### 13.1.
 Open a terminal